Social Media Algorithm Changes

-Google too will be updating its algorithm based on fact checking content.
-It plans to release a software KBT (Knowledge based Trust) score which will actually check fact content online.
+Google too will be updating its algorithm based on fact-checking the content.
+It plans to release a software KBT (Knowledge-based Trust) score which will actually check fact content online.

 With the use of this software, Google will fact check the content on a website by comparing it with the known facts stored in Google Knowledge Vault which have been gathered from across the web.
 Google wants to take a deep dive on the incorrect data.
-The software will help them analyze the correct and the incorrect data.
-Based on this data analysis, each site/page will be assigned a Knowledge Based Trust Score.
-With limitations like if there is no factual data to check for a sites/pages with content like poetry, which are not facts,will obviously hold a high KBT score as they do not have any incorrect facts for comparison.
+The software will help them analyze the correct and incorrect data.
+Based on this data analysis, each site/page will be assigned a Knowledge-Based Trust Score.
+With limitations like if there is no factual data to check for a sites/pages with content like poetry, which is not facts, will obviously hold a high KBT score as they do not have any incorrect facts for comparison.

-The purpose of this score is mainly to supplement the ‘page rank’ score (showing the popularity of a page with number of back links).
+The purpose of this score is mainly to supplement the ‘page rank’ score (showing the popularity of a page with the number of backlinks).
 So the page ranking while searching would be a mix of Page Rank and KBT scores for higher popularity and accuracy.

-With KBT score, a site will need to have both factual and popular rankings.
-At present, there is unlimited content that hardly provides any value or contain very little factual data such as gossips, opinions etc. With the KBT score in place, companies will stress on fact-rich data, thus adding more value to users.
+With the KBT score, a site will need to have both factual and popular rankings.
+At present, there is unlimited content that hardly provides any value or contains very little factual data such as gossips, opinions, etc. With the KBT score in place, companies will stress on fact-rich data, thus adding more value to users.